koajs/koa/docs/api/index.md

   however expensive requests would benefit from custom handling.
 For example instead of reading a file into memory and piping it to the client, you may wish to `stat()` and set the `Content-*` header fields appropriately to bypass the read.

+  On a valid __HEAD__ request, you should either set the status code to anything but `200` or set `this.body = ''`, otherwise koa will not consider the request "handled" and instead respond with a 404.

 ### Socket Errors